 Among the benefits of hiring an LLC attorney is expertise in drafting limited liability operating agreements, Member Control Agreements and/or a Member Voting Agreements among a business’s owners.

 Without a Member Control Agreement and a Member Voting Agreement, LLC owners are subject to default designations for Minnesota LLCs, which are often contrary to small business owners’ intentions.
 In addition, most banks will expect that your LLC will have a Member Control Agreement and a Member Voting Agreement to ensure you are properly prepared and running your business in a professional manner.

 Without these negotiated agreements on file with the Secretary of State, courts often limit an LLC’s legal capacity to enforce certain rights against other parties because those parties were never put on notice that you were preserving those rights.

 Not discussing important issues among co-owners and setting forth legally binding agreements can lead to costly legal battles that far exceed the cost of hiring a business attorney at the beginning to draft pivotal LLC operating and voting agreements in a correct fashion.

 The benefits and security in hiring an attorney is not limited to multi-member LLCs but those operated by a sole owner and to anyone working in their own business full-time, who has invested significant assets into their business, or wants a solid legal foundation for their company.

 If you need help determining how to proceed in forming a business in Minnesota, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.